EnesCelikPl/unity-procedural-map-generator/README.md

 The goal of this project is to generate maps automatically instead of designing them manually.

 Each time the project runs, it creates a new map with different island shapes and object placements.

+The system is designed to be simple, reusable and easy to integrate into other projects.

 ---